-Councillor Halden informed members that he had visited Basildon Hospital on 14 August.
+Councillor Halden informed members that he had visited Basildon and Thurrock University Hospital on 14 August.
 Roger Harris made the Board aware the joint working between Adult Social Care and the Hospital continued to be excellent and that work to identify collaborative solutions to system issues was continuing.
 Current challenges for the system included:

 - Domiciliary Care and Joint Reablement services are experiencing unprecedented pressure and increased demand; - An increase in demand is being experienced at the Hospital.
-For example, on 14 September approximately 130 ambulances arrived at the Hospital compared with the expected average at this time of year of approximately 70; - There has been an increase in delayed discharges from hospital; - There are ongoing workforce issues including difficulty recruiting staff for domiciliary and residential care across Thurrock and recruitment of nursing staff at the Hospital.
+For example, on 14 September approximately 130 ambulances arrived at the Hospital compared with the expected average at this time of year of approximately 70; - There has been an increase in delayed discharges from hospital; - There are ongoing workforce issues including difficulty recruiting staff for domiciliary and residential care across Thurrock and recruitment of nursing staff at the Hospital. - Cllr Halden will revisit Basildon and Thurrock University Hospital with the Director of Adults Housing and Health in December for an update on progress with identifying opportunities for more joint working.